zwiro/mern-app-recipebase/README.md

 ## Lessons Learned

+* State management with Redux-Toolkit
-* Animating with framer-motion
+* Animating with Framer Motion
-* Form validation with formik and yup
+* Form validation with Formik and Yup
-* Uploading images with react-dropzone
+* Uploading images with React-Dropzone